 Turn your passion for hospitality into a rewarding career and get qualified for senior management positions in the industry.

+You’ll learn and apply your skills in our fully equipped hospitality training centre under the guidance of passionate industry experts.
 You will develop advanced skills in hospitality operations and leadership, including:

 - human resource management

 During your course you will have access to leading industry standard software, including Opera Property used in many leading hotels throughout Australia.
 You will learn the skills to use the system and manage hotel front office operations, including creating reservations, managing accounts and check out.

 You will also gain essential skills in restaurant operations systems such as Micros POS.

 You will gain hands-on experience working with industry-standard equipment in the Footscray Nicholson hospitality training centre.

 - four commercial kitchens with individual stainless steel workstations